How Much Does It Cost to Repair a Leaky Roof?

 Naturally, the amount it’ll cost to repair a problem with your roof will depend on what, exactly, the problem is, and whether you choose to fix it yourself or hire a professional to handle the job.
 That being said, climbing on top of your house puts you at risk of injury from falling and, unless you really know your way around roof repairs, you risk compromising your roof's integrity if the job isn't done properly.
 Still, there are some minor problems that might be worth tackling yourself.

 Homeowners can generally also handle repairs around leaky skylights, which usually involve little more than applying some roofing cement and caulking, and perhaps replacing the flashing.
-Such a do-it-yourself repair can cost between $25 and $80, while using a pro could run $1,000 or more, depending on what needs to be done.
+Roofing cement typically costs between $20 and $50 (CAD 27 and CAD 70) per bucket, while sealant costs between $5 and $10 (CAD 7 and CAD 14) per tube.
+Meanwhile, using a pro could run $150 to $500 (CAD 206 to CAD 686) or more, depending on what needs to be done.

 Another relatively easy roof repair is fixing your vent boots.
 These are rubber covers that slide down around any pipes that protrude from your roof, such as those used to vent gases from your plumbing system.
-Replacement boots cost around $25, and new versions simply slide down around your old boots to provide a solid seal without the need to remove neighboring shingles.
+Replacement boots cost around $5 to $30 (CAD 7 to CAD 41), and new versions simply slide down around your old boots to provide a solid seal without the need to remove neighboring shingles.
+Hiring a professional to repair a vent boot costs between $75 and $150 (CAD 103 and CAD 206).

 Even simple shingle replacement projects can be tackled by a homeowner who’s comfortable with heights and handy with tools.
-A pack of asphalt shingles only costs about $30, and should contain enough material to do basic patches — like the kind needed after a storm rips off a few shingles.
+A pack of asphalt shingles only costs about $25 to $35 (CAD 34 to CAD 48), and should contain enough material to do basic patches — like the kind needed after a storm rips off a few shingles.

 If you determine that your roof leak is coming from somewhere other than your skylight, flashing or vent boots, then the issue is likely worn-out shingles or decking, or damage from a fallen object or weather event.
 In that case, you'll likely want to call a professional.